Paul George's Success and Achievements in Timeline

 A closer look at the biggest achievements of Paul George.
 Awards, milestones, and records that define success.

 Paul George, nicknamed "PG-13", is an American professional basketball player currently playing for the Philadelphia 76ers in the NBA.
-A nine-time NBA All-Star, he has also been selected six times for the All-NBA Team and four times for the NBA All-Defensive Team, marking him as one of the premier players in the league.
+He is a highly decorated player, having been selected as an NBA All-Star nine times.
+His exceptional skills have also earned him six All-NBA Team selections and four NBA All-Defensive Team selections, solidifying his reputation as one of the league's top talents on both offense and defense.

 1962: Wilt Chamberlain's All-Star Game Record